LiangYin233/LiangYin233/README.md

 ### Hi there 👋 I'm LiangYin

-- 🔭 I’m currently working on [Starte](https://github.com/discoverse-space)
+- 🔭 I’m currently working on ...
+A secret:)
-- 🌱 I’m currently learning some algorithms and Rust.
+- 🌱 I’m currently learning Rust.
 - 📫 How to reach me: Email: liangyingugugu@163.com or outllok email address
 <!--
 **LiangYin233/LiangYin233** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.